-At the rear of the console, a compartment is provided for the storage of a pair of sunglasses.
+At the front of the console a compartment is provided for the storage of a pair of sunglasses.
 The storage compartment access is a "push/push" design.
-Push on the raised bar on the compartment door to open.
-Push on the raised bar to close.
+Push the chrome pad on the door to open.
+Push the chrome pad on the door to close.